cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 It is important to note that the consistent hashing mechanism that Riak TS (and KV) uses is designed to ensure an even distribution of data around your cluster.
 While you might expect that if you were to hash the letters of the alphabet (a, b, c, d, e, etc.) that the numeric output would be linear in fashion (example: 1, 2, 3, 4, 5, etc.) the opposite is actually true.
 To the casual observer the output of the hashing function would appear to be random in distribution (example: 1231014356, 3, 651231246633, 90123, 89923423112300012, etc.).

 While this even distribution of data around the cluster is ideal for hardware utilization it is not ideal for use cases where you want to perform range queries.
-In the next section, [The Partition Key](#the-partition-key), we are going to discuss how Riak TS uses the partition key to enable colocation of data on partitions in support of range queries.
+In the next section, [The Partition Key](#the-partition-key), we are going to discuss how Riak TS uses the partition key to enable collocation of data on partitions in support of range queries.

 ## The Partition Key